After working in schools for a number of years, I found the environment to be toxic.

 Teachers Gossip About Each Other Too

-In the United States, 1 out of 4 teachers have been bullied on the job.
+In the United States, 1 out of 4 teachers has been bullied on the job.
 However, this figure factors in various potential perpetrators, including parents, students and coworkers.

 This type of behavior is known as "relational aggression."
 It's a form of bullying that's just as real, and just as devastating, as the threat of physical violence.